-Register for P4E 2020 Virtual Training to receive the training video link and Knowledge Check through e-mail.
+Register for P4E 2021 to be added to our e-mail list to receive the training video link and Knowledge Check.

-To get on the email notification list or if you have any questions, please e-mail [email protected].
+To be added to our general email notification list or if you have any questions about Paddle for the Edge, please e-mail [email protected].

 You can view and download the Paddle for the Edge Training Manual .

 In 2015, the Barnegat Bay Partnership (BBP) launched the first Paddle for the Edge event.
 Paddle for the Edge is a data collection event driven by volunteer kayakers, canoeists, and stand-up paddle boarders.
 So far volunteers have paddled a total of 125 miles of shoreline and collected more than 6,550 data points with their smartphones, while enjoying a great time out on the water!

 We are continuing our efforts to survey the Barnegat Bay’s shoreline in 2021.
 If you are interested in participating in the 2021 survey, please register for P4E 2021 Virtual Training

 Do you live South of Little Egg Inlet and want to paddle closer to home?
 Register for the new hybrid P4E program, Paddle for the Edge Absecon.